Quebec Fish Species

 Some common baits to use while fishing include: small minnows, earthworms, jigs, spoons, spinners, and small plugs.
 The splake is also a great ice-fishing catch!

 Brook or Speckled Trout

 The brook or speckled trout is a very popular fish in Québec.
-The speckled trout, also called the brook trout, is the species sport fishers enjoy the most!
-It bites quickly but shows character and aggressiveness once it is on the hook.
-This species can be found throughout Sépaq sites where the large population is quite advantageous.
-Some anglers prefer to catch and release, while others like to cook hearty meals as a shore lunch and take some fish home.
-Trout is recognized as one of the best tasting fish in the Quebec area.
+The brook trout, also known as the brook trout, is the one species anglers enjoy the most!
+It bites agressively and is ferocious once it is on your rod!.
+Found throughout Quebec this species is readily available nglers prefer to catch and release, while others like to cook hearty meals as a shore lunch and take some fish home.
+Trout is widely known as the best tasting fish in Quebec.

-Trout fishing provides an excellent occasion to introduce family and friends to the pleasures of the sport: these fish are accessible, easy to catch and are very abundant.
-The majority of Quebec’s brook trout are indigenous, thanks to rigorous and sustainable wildlife management that promotes the growth and sustainability of native trout stocks.
+Trout fishing is a great opportunityto introduce new anglers to the joy of the sport: these fish are readily available, easy to catch and are very abundant.
+The majority of Quebec’s brook trout are native to Quebec, thanks to wildlife and management practices that keeps native trout stocks healthy.
 Ice-fishing is a great way to catch these fish as well!